Plazarama/plazarama.github.io/_posts/2015-10-18-background-technology-part-i.md

 ###Branching
 Branching is a very useful concept to know.
 When we are using Git we are allways using a branch where our commits and stuff goes.
 By default this is the Master branch.

-Think we have a game and we want to add a new feature to this game as for example the score of the game.
+Think we have a game and we want to add a new feature to this game like for example the score of the game.
 So in order to do this we will create a new branch called for example *feature_score*.
-So now when we are in this branch all the stuff we made is not present in the master branch, so for example if we do some mistakes and break the game we can destroy this branch or change to the master branch and the game stil running (without the score, of course).
+So now when we are in this branch all the stuff we made is not present in the *master* branch, so for example if we do some mistakes and break the game we can destroy this branch or change to the master branch and the game stil running (without the score, of course).
 Its a bit difficult to understand without seeing it, but let's try to get it with some examples.